 Finding venues suitable for our event and forward thinking and thoughtful enough to support this course might have been a problem, however the relatively recently re-opened Platt Chapel, Fallowfield, under new management were the best hosts we could have wished for, supporting us and our event’s main focus though and though.
 The space was prefect for us to build an ambience and to set the scene for an evening of entertainment for one and all to enjoy.

-Kicking off the event was our close friends Simon McCarthy, Holly Marland, Jonny Hodgkingson and Erica McCarthy, delivering a kora, fiddle and percussion fusion set for our guests to arrive to.
-Then came our regular performance partners to lift the mood and get people moving with a segrouba set; The Kajamor Familly, fronted by Sens Sagna.
-Next a special ensemble led by Sidiki Dembele and Vieux Bakayoko on traditional African string instruments ngoni and bolong, and supported by Baba Galle Kante (flute), Iya Sako and Mobe Camara (djembe).
+Kicking off the event was our close friends Simon McCarthy, Holly Marland, Jonny Hodgkinson and Erica McCarthy, delivering a kora, fiddle, and percussion fusion set for our guests to arrive to.
+Next, a special ensemble led by Sidiki Dembele and Vieux Bakayoko on traditional African string instruments ngoni and bolon, and supported by Baba Galle Kante (flute), Iya Sako, and Mobe Camara (djembe).

 We chose this moment for MSF representative, Aisha Dodwell to deliver her presentation.
 The energy in the room before this point had been getting uplifted in the music, but Aisha’s talk and video presentation was very moving, educating the audience why we were hosting this event and where their money was going, allowing people a moment reflect.

 Only one thing remained on the night before the final act could take to the stage; the raffle.
-Through our friends generosities, this was no ordinary raffle, the prizes where something else and saw us calling audience members out to claim prizes from cases of wine to custom made t-shirts (by one69a), to professional djembes and £500 African flight vouchers!
+Through our friend’s generosities, this was no ordinary raffle, the prizes were something else and saw us calling audience members out to claim prizes from cases of wine to custom made t-shirts (by one69a), to professional djembes and £500 African flight vouchers!

-Final act was our very own Tanante, with the biggest line ups of guest artists here to up the power and bring their flavour to our stage; appearing with us was our new dance troupe performing choreographed dance routines by Helen Temperly, Carolina Corral and Constance Laisne, plus special guest African artists Mobe Camara, Vieux Bakayoko, Baba Galle Kante, Sidiki Dembele and of course Sens Sagna and Iya Sako.
+The final act was our very own Tanante, with the biggest line ups of guest artists here to up the power and bring their flavour to our stage; appearing with us was our new dance troupe performing choreographed dance routines by Helen Temperly, Carolina Corral and Constance Laisne, plus special guest African artists Mobe Camara, Vieux Bakayoko, Baba Galle Kante, Sidiki Dembele and of course Iya Sako.

 Taking care of things throughout the night on stage and behind the scenes was Andy Garvey on the sound desk, DJ Sir Robin on decks and Dave Ruffmouth and Bels on the microphone comparing.